JohnMei-04/world-bank-opec-data-pipeline/README.md

 1. Python sends 72 API requests to the World Bank (12 countries × 6 indicators)
 2. pandas organizes the responses into a structured dataframe
 3. MySQL staging table is truncated to preserve the schema
-4. Fresh data is appended to the staging table via SQLAlchemy
+4. Data is appended to the staging table via SQLAlchemy
 5. SQL view joins all 6 indicators and calculates Economic Velocity
 6. Power BI connects directly to the view for visualization